pushpakrai/LinkStack/README.md

 # 🚀 **LinkStack**

-LinkStack is a **full-stack Linktree clone** built with the **MERN** stack (MongoDB, Express.js, React.js, and Node.js).
-This web application allows users to create, manage, and organize their collection of links, providing a personalized, intuitive platform to showcase their online presence or business offerings.
+LinkStack is a full-stack Linktree clone designed for users who want a personalized and customizable way to organize and display their links in a centralized location.
+Built with the robust MERN stack (MongoDB, Express.js, React.js, Node.js), this tool allows seamless integration of personal or professional links into one easily accessible platform.

 ### **Key Features:**
 - **Customizable Link Management:** Effortlessly create, edit, and reorder links.